ADU Rules in Denver, CO (2026)

 How long does it take to get an ADU permit in Denver?

 The typical ADU permit timeline in Denver is Denver CPD (Community Planning and Development) processes ADU permits.
 Standard ADU: 4-8 weeks plan review.
 Denver offers expedited review for ADUs meeting pre-approved design standards.
 Construction typically 4-10 months.
-State law (HB 24-1175) requires ministerial approval within 60 days for compliant applications..
+State law (HB 24-1152) requires ministerial (administrative) approval with no discretionary design review for compliant applications — see official source for current statutory timeline detail..
 Total estimated permit fees are $3,000–$10,000 in permit fees; school impact fees may add $3,000–$6,000.

 Do I need extra parking for an ADU in Denver?